Getting Started¶

 - Manufacturer and model

-- Connection status (online/offline)
+- Connection status (green dot = online)

-Step 3: Create your zone topology¶
+Step 4: Create your zone topology¶

-Go to Administration > Zones.
+Go to Administration > Topology.

 Home